liamhendricks/cellblock/readme.md

 will see the `CellAnchor` node moving to that coordinate in world space.
 You will be interacting with 1 cell at a time at the current coordinates.
 The cell data is keyed by this `Vector3i`, which means 1 cell to 1 vertex in cell space.

+Click the 'Create Cell' button to create a new cell.
+This will create a new `Cell` scene, and a cooresponding `CellData` resource file, which automatically gets added to your `CellRegistry`.
+You are now free to edit the cell scene itself in the editor.
+When you are done editing, make sure you click the 'Save Active' button to save the scene.
+This scene gets saved in your cell_directory that was specified in the `CellRegistry`.

+Clicking the 'Clear Active' button will remove the active cell from the editor scene.
+At any time, you can click the `Load Cell` button to load the cell at the current coordinates (if one exists).

+If you want, you can also manually create the scene and manually add the `CellData` record to the `CellRegistry.cells` dictionary.
+It's also possible to load scenes in the editor tool created this way.
+Completely up to you.

+## Building your Cells

+The `Cell` node is designed to be extended (see the `CellRegistry` documentation above) to fit your gameplay needs.
+The base class is a good starting point, but I would highly recommend extending the class even if you don't need any new functionality right away.
+If you get halfway through building your game and realize the `Cell` class provided by this addon is insufficient, it may be very annoying to try to retroactively fix all your cells.
+There are some things I can do to enforce this behavior, but I haven't done it yet.

+In the future I'll also consider making it possible to extend the `CellData` resource.

+## Saving and Loading mutable CellData in game

+### Caviats

+- 'Cell space' and 'world space' are decoupled from each other, so changing the grid_size and cell_size properties will not mess up the positioning of your cells.
+However, changing these properties might mean that your coordinates become 'invisible' to the grid.
+I.e, it is possible to create a large grid of, say, 1000, 50, 1000.
+Then create a cell at a very high number.
+Then if you change the grid_size to be lower than that cell vertex, it will be unreachable.

+- As you are editing cells, the `Cell` scene gets added to the tree.
+If you save the scene and forget to press 'Clear Active'.
+That active `Cell` scene in the editor will be attached to the scene in-game, which is likely not desired behavior.
+Make sure to 'Clear Active' after you are done editing so this doesn't happen, until I can figure out a better way of dealing with this :/

+- When you save a `Cell` scene using the editor tool, it saves the actual scene in the file system.
+This means that if you have that scene open in another editor tab, it will override it and you will lose progress in that tab.
+I think there is a way to inspect other editor tab scenes, so I think I can fix this by just prompting the user to save and close that tab (like the engine editor does in this kind of scenario) so this will likely get fixed in the future.

 ## LICENCE